rhaido/blog/2015/07/06/soldering-answering-beginners-questions.md

 public: no
 summary: What should I buy: soldering station vs temperature controlled soldering iron?
 What solder to use?
 Brass wool vs damp sponge?
 In this article I tried briefly explain the main difference and give a basic guiding idea, which should help beginner during his first steps in soldering.

-Beginners suffer in soldering; they spend endless hours in their first attempts to get the job done.
-I decided to write this article to give a beginning of a "leading thread" and provide a reader a useful foundation for the further adventures in the world of soldering for electronics.
+Beginners suffer in the world of soldering; they spend endless hours during their first attempts to get the job done.
+I decided to write this article in order to give only a beginning of a "leading thread" and provide a reader with a useful foundation for the further adventures in the world of soldering for electronics.
 Also, I am taking courage to define some videos better then the others based on my personal experience and their relevance to the real-world application :)

 So, here we go!